Sola fide: Epistle of James and Pauline Epistles

-Chapter 2 of the Epistle of James, verses 14–26, discusses faith and works, starting with verse 14, "What doth it profit, my brethren, though a man say he hath faith, and have not works?
-Can faith save him?"
-In verse 20 it says that faith without works is dead.
+Chapter 2 of the Epistle of James, verses 14–26, discusses faith and works, starting with verse 14, "What use is it, my brothers, if someone says he has faith but he has no works?
+Can that faith save him?"
+In verse 17 it says, "Even so faith, if it has no works, is dead by itself".
+It concludes in verse 26 by saying "For just as the body without the spirit is dead, so also faith without works is dead."

 The Defense of the Augsburg Confession rejects the idea that the Epistle of James contradicts the Lutheran teaching on Justification.

 Confessional Lutheran theologians summarize James 2: "we are justified/declared righteous by people when they see the good works we do as a result of our faith and they conclude that our faith is sincere."

 In answer to another question on James 2:24 as well as Romans 3:23–24, the Wisconsin Evangelical Lutheran Synod replied:

 A Lutheran exegesis further points out that James is simply reaffirming Jesus' teaching in Matthew 7:16, and that in the tenth verse of the same chapter ("For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it"), James too denies works as a means to obtain forgiveness: